Qatar World Cup pays fans' flights and hotels for good PR

-AMSTERDAM: The organisers of the World Cup in Qatar are paying groups of football fans to travel to the tournament next month, saying on Monday (Oct 31) they are asking them for positive comments on social media in return.
+AMSTERDAM : The organisers of the World Cup in Qatar are paying for groups of soccer fans to travel to the tournament next month, saying on Monday they are asking them for positive comments on social media in return.

 The Supreme Committee for Delivery & Legacy (SC) confirmed the policy of inviting groups of supporters to the finals as guests after reports by Dutch public broadcaster NOS, who said on Sunday that Qatar was paying for flights and hotels for a group of 50 Dutch fans.